tomhodgins/cascading-js-variables/README.md

 # Cascading JS Variables
-## version 0.0.1

 Cascading JS Variables let CSS authors include cascading variables in the stylesheets they write.

 What does it mean for a variable to 'cascade'?
 In this case it means variable assignments are inherited globally, but can be reassigned for individual elements and children of those elements differently.
-Another feature of cascading elements is their ability to change in value (responsively via CSS, or via JS) in different situations making them a very flexible tool for the expression of dynamic values with a straightforward notation inside CSS.
+Another feature of cascading variables is their ability to change in value (responsively via CSS, or via JS) in different situations making them a very flexible tool for the expression of dynamic values with a straightforward notation inside CSS.

 ### Variable Syntax